ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Technologies

-The scope of this threat analysis includes any accessory that is small, not easily discoverable, and able to participate in a crowd-sourced location tracking network.
+The scope of this threat analysis includes any accessory that is small, not easily discoverable, and able to participate in a crowdsourced location tracking network.
 Larger and/or easily discoverable devices such as laptops with tracking tag integrations may also choose to implement the protocol.

 ### Attacker Profiles

 An attacker who deploys any of the attacks described in {{threat-prioritization-framework-for-dult-threat-model}} is considered in scope.
 This includes attempts to track a victim using a tracking tag and applications readily available for end-users (e.g. native tracking application) is in scope.
 Additionally, an attacker who physically modifies a tracking tag (e.g. to disable a speaker) is in scope.
-An attacker who makes non-nation-state level alterations to the firmware of an existing tracking tag or creates a custom device that leverages the crowd-sourced tracking network is in scope.
+An attacker who makes non-nation-state level alterations to the firmware of an existing tracking tag or creates a custom device that leverages the crowdsourced tracking network is in scope.

 ### Victim Profiles